-Some will writing businesses and solicitor firms offer a service where they create a trust during the clients lifetime where the clients transfer some or all of their assets into that trust for the eventual benefit of their family.
+Some Will Writing businesses and solicitor firms offer a service where they create a Trust during your lifetime winto which you transfer some or all of your assets into that Trust for the eventual benefit of your family.

-These Trusts go by different names and are sometimes called Family Trusts or Universal Trusts.
+These Trusts go by different names, They are called Family Trusts or Universal Trusts.

-We do not offer these types of trust, nor do we promote them.
+Let’s start by saying that we don’t offer these types of Trust, nor do we promote them.

-This is not to say that they don’t work, but only to say that they may not be as good as they seem to be, and could even be a total waste of money.
+This is not to say that they don’t work, but only to say that they may not be as good as they seem, and could even be a total waste of money.

-If a local authority feels a person set up an asset protection trust with an intention to prevent the family home being sold to pay for care home fees then they may decide that this is deliberate deprivation of capital and ignore the trust when making their financial assessment that is carried out to determine who should pay for care home fees, the local authority or the individual.
+If a Local Authority feels that an Asset Protection Trust was set up with the intention to prevent the family home being sold to pay for care home fees, then they may decide that this is deliberate deprivation of capital, They may then ignore the Trust when making their financial assessment to determine who should pay for care home fees, the Local Authority or the individual.

-Also clients may be told that they can “change their mind at any time” or “they remain in total control of their assets at all times”.
-There is a real danger that if a client believes these statements or was told these statements that the trust could be viewed as an artificial or scam trust and this may have serious and detrimental impact on how the Trust is viewed by local authorities and the courts.
+Clients may have been told that they can “change their mind at any time” or “they remain in total control of their assets at all times”.
+There is a real danger that, if a client believes these statements, then the Trust could be viewed as an artificial or 'scam' Trust, This may have serious and detrimental impact on how the Trust is viewed by Local Authorities and the Courts.

 If you would like to find out more about how our services can benefit you, then fill out the form below and one of our friendly advisers will contact you shortly.